rahulshc/wTools/doc/version.eng/tutorial/ErrorHandling.md

 A developer can add any custom section to the constructed error with the help of option `sections` of routine `_.err`.
 Such a section will become part of the error report.
 It is useful, for example, if the error should have a source code of shader or some custom information.

-### Release mode
+### Release build

-Performance overhead should be minimized in release mode.
-Collecting arguments, asynchronous calls stack, and other information which can decrease performance should be off in release mode.
+Performance overhead should be minimized in release build.
+Collecting arguments, asynchronous calls stack, and other information which can decrease performance should be off in release build.

 ### Summary